Sopanha2020/From-Jupyter-to-Azure-Web-App/README.md

 # 🚀 From Jupyter Notebook to Azure Web App ☁️

-This `readme.md` provides a detailed summary of the steps involved in transforming a Jupyter Notebook into a standalone web application and deploying it on Azure, as outlined in the insightful [original article](https://medium.com/microsoftazure/from-jupyter-notebook-to-azure-web-app-in-5-easy-steps-2783f8fd847d).

 ## 💡 Overview

 The process leverages the power of the Voilà library to seamlessly convert your interactive Jupyter Notebook into a polished web app.
 We'll walk through creating the notebook within the Azure Machine Learning environment, containerizing it using Docker, and finally, deploying it as a robust Azure Web App.